Toolbox

 Formula

 TDEE = BMR × Activity Multiplier.
 Multipliers: Sedentary 1.2, Lightly Active 1.375, Moderately Active 1.55, Very Active 1.725, Extra Active 1.9.
-Based on the Harris-Benedict activity factors widely used in clinical and sports nutrition.
+Standard activity coefficients from the Mifflin-St Jeor and Harris-Benedict equations.

 Limitations